-Adam Bregman, sackbut and early winds
+Adam Bregman, sackbut and winds

 Adam Gilbert, Workshop Director, recorder and double reeds